 One understanding is that retargeting is serving ads to visitors on third party sites based on cookies, while remarketing is usually carried out via email marketing.

-In this blog I will attempt to explain the confusion, and any subtle differences between remarketing and retargeting.
+In this blog I will attempt to answer what is remarketing, and any subtle differences between remarketing and retargeting.
 For the sake of repetition (and typing pain), I’ll take Google’s lead and call it remarketing.

 Put simply.
-Remarketing is the process of re-engaging with visitors to your website who show an interest in your products, service or solution.
+Retargeting or remarketing is the process of re-engaging with visitors to your website who show an interest in your products, service or solution.

 The basic premise is that having spent a countless amount of time, money and effort to attract visitors to your website, it makes sense to engage the 95-99% who don’t convert on that visit (stats below).